tiian/tiian.github.io/lixa/performances/performances.md

 The figures reported below are classified even from the RPO perspective.

-**Note:** default LIXA configuration assumes the user desire RPO=0, but this is not necessarily true, depending on the environment and the use case.
+**Note:** default LIXA configuration assumes that the user desire RPO=0, but this is not necessarily true, depending on the environment and the use case.
 Please refer to the [Tuning](https://www.tiian.org/lixa/manuals/html/ch11.html) chapter in the LIXA Reference Guide for more details on this.

+### Data

+All the data are available for consultation in [OpenDocument](LIXA_perf.ods) format.

+## Figures, Charts & Explanations

-### Low Workload, RPO=0, Default Parameters
+### Low Workload (slow RMs), RPO=0, Default Parameters

-The first couple of charts are related to the behavior in presence of a low workload with default parameters and RPO=0.
+The first couple of charts are related to the behavior in presence of a low workload with default parameters and RPO=0:

-*t1* is in range 500-1500 microseconds
+- *t1* is in range 500-1500 microseconds
-*t2* is in range 50-150 milliseconds: this can be associated to the behavior of *slow* Resource Managers
+- *t2* is in range 50-150 milliseconds: this can be associated to the behavior of (very) *slow* Resource Managers

 ![Comparison of API Response Time](chart001.png)

-All the points in the chart are related to the 95th percentile value; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
-From this chart, the *journal* state engine appear to scale much better when the number of concurrent threads increases.
+All the points in the above chart are related to the 95th percentile values; series prefixed with "T" are related to the *traditional* state engine, series prefixed with "J" are related to the *journal* state engine.
+From this chart, the *journal* state engine appears to scale much better when the number of concurrent threads increases.

 ![Total Latency and Transactions per Second](chart002.png)

-In this chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed: from this chart, the *journal* state engine appears to provide an overall better performance.
+In the above chart are represented the 95th percentile values of the total latency introduced by LIXA in the transactions as the sum of open+begin+commit+close and the number of transaction per seconds that have been executed: from this chart, the *journal* state engine appears to provide an overall better performance.